bayashi/go-jl/README.md

 Options:
   -h, --help         Display help (This message) and exit -p, --prettify     Prettify the JSON
-  -e, --show-error   Set this option to show errors, muted by default -v, --version      Display version and build info and exit
+  -e, --show-error   Set this option to show errors -t, --split-tab    Split tabs in each element
+  -v, --version      Display version and build info and exit
 ```